Tools4everBV/HelloID-Conn-Prov-Source-Sap-SuccessFactors/README.md

 ### Prerequisites

- - UserName and password Or a API key to access Authorizate with the SAP-SuccessFactors Webservice
+ - [ ] UserName and password or an API key to authenticate with SAP-SuccessFactors Webservice